GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 Stewart Brand in his book _How Buildings Learn_ dissects vernacular building.
 He describes a process that predates the Linux community, yet his description of how a cape cod house came to being sounds uncannily similar to Raymond describing the linux community collaborating on their kernel together.
 If software can be designed and constructed this way, and vernacular objects can evole this way, why not contemporary visual design?

+Stewart Brand's How Buildings Learn is an in-depth examination of the concepts of vernacular building.
+First printed in 1994, How Buildings Learn provides a careful dissection of historic, cultural architecture in America.
+Brand has had a lifelong impact on progressive thinking and the sustainability movement through the Whole Earth Catalog (which he helped found in 1968), the first Hacker's Conference (1984), and the Long-Now foundation (1996).
+He has at times been a soldier, hippie, observer, critic, organizer, philosopher, and nerd of the highest degree.
+Because of his varied interests, Brand approaches the vernacular with a scholarly rather than aesthetic view.

+In Brand's more academic view, the vernacular process (which he also refers to as "adaptive building") is a systematic framework for evolving concepts.
+A culture steadily culminates these frameworks over time.
+Traditions subsequently arise allowing vernacular designers to reuse the invented forms and methods for common, everyday (design?) tasks.
+Contemporary design typically looks for new (or novel?) or wholely unique solution to a given problem, which is counter-productive to creating traditions.

+The vernacular's evolutionary model is predominantly based on Constraint.
+The key sub-constraints in my thinking today are Durability are Thrift.
+These same principles applied to the modern-day practice of design offer concrete, actionable ways for design to move forward towards the sustainable and the better.

 If open source is really the new vernacular, then something like this: "It is absurdly arrogant to begin the design process with an empty piece of paper"[^]- Hella Jongerius & Louise Schouwenberg (<https://www.readingdesign.org/beyond-the-new>) makes so much sense!

+Stewart Brand defines vernacular as the indigenous building of a place.
+Vernacular more broadly means common designs by common people.
+What makes cultural common-ness so special is its ability to evolve steadily over time.
+Common features survive the passage of time when they are generally understood as "good."
+Over years, the vernacular incorporates more and more "good" features while eradicating "bad" ones.

+While we (as professional designers) cannot always behave as conservatively as vernacular designers, that doesn't mean we cannot adopt their "common" ideals of constraint, durability, and thrift.
+In design we can always pile new ideas on top of old ones.
+We do not have to reinvent the wheel each time we tackle a problem.
+Ideas imported from elsewhere, if better at solving problems than our current ideas, are easy to incorporate (this is how present-day open-source communities function).
+Our role must be to take the cautious, evolving methodology of vernacular design and apply it alongside our contemporary technologist tendencies and conceptual processes.

 It's really how we've been designing our entire human existence. how can designers recapture this??? (is this defendable?)